 The Group's investments in equity securities and certain debt securities are classified as available-for-sale investment securities.
 Subsequent to initial recognition, they are measured at fair value and changes therein, other than impairment losses and foreign exchange gains and losses on available-for-sale monetary items, are recognized directly in the consolidated statement of comprehensive income.
-When an investment is derecognised, the cumulative gain or loss in the consolidated statement of comprehensive income and presented within equity in the fair value reserve.
+When an investment is derecognised, the cumulative gain or loss in the consolidated statement of comprehensive income is transferred to the consolidated statement of comprehensive income and presented within equity in the fair value reserve.